dfimerel/BasketStatWomen/README.md

 # BasketStatWomen

-This is a simple shiny app for personal use (at the moment) showing some statistics for Women's 1st Basketball Division in Greece.
+This is a simple shiny app (for personal use) showing some statistics for Women's 1st Basketball Division in Greece.

 ## Installation